sciyon/Arty-Mart/README.md

     passw: 123
 ```

-After successfully running the backend server, you can go to this link to read the built-in documentation that Apollo Server provides in testing the backend functions.
+After successfully running the backend server, you can go to this link to test the built-in documentation that Apollo Server provides in testing the backend functions.

 ```bash
     http://localhost:5000/